sp4cerat/Planet-LOD/README.md

 What the code is not:

-* A complete planet renderer
+* A ready to use planet rendering library with shaders frustum culling etc
-* A full library to render a planet with best performance
+* A way to render a planet with best performance
-* A demonstration of high performance gl rendering
+* A demonstration of modern high performance gl rendering
-*

 **Screenshot**

 ![Screenshot1](https://github.com/sp4cerat/Planet-LOD/blob/master/screenshot/Animation.gif?raw=true)